What is self-talk

 Though we aren’t always aware of it, we all talk to ourselves from time to time1.

-These automatic thoughts can be positive or negative.
+This internal dialogue can be positive or negative.
 They often express thoughts, beliefs, values, and attitudes about the world and about ourselves.

 What is positive self-talk for kids